raspberrypilearning/chatbot/en/step_4.md

 ### Save your project

-+ Your chatbot simply replies `What a lovely name!` every time.
++ Your chatbot simply replies "What a lovely name!" every time.
 Can you personalise your chatbot's reply, by making use of the user's answer?

     Test and save: Your ChatBot should say hello using the user's name.